 This bowl is one of the better meal prep candidates in a chicken and rice rotation.
 Here is how to set it up so the components stay good throughout the week.

-What to store separately: Fresh toppings like sliced green onions, sesame seeds, cucumber, and anything delicate should go in a small separate bag or container.
+What to store separately: Fresh toppings like sliced green onions, sesame seeds, cucumber, and anything crunchy should go in a small separate bag or container.
 This keeps them from getting soggy or losing their texture.

 This bowl also fits well into a broader easy protein dinner ideas plan if you are prepping for both lunch and dinner in the same session.